Intermittent fasting – questions & answers

 While fasting is it okay to drink coffee with milk?
 I can’t do black coffee.
 I have a little milk with my coffee.

-Technically, the milk does not fall within the guidelines of a true fast, but the small amount of milk/ cream added to coffee improves compliance tremendously for some people.
-So in our program, we absolutely allow milk/ cream in coffee, but no sweeteners or sugar.
+Technically, the milk does not fall within the guidelines of a true fast, but the small amount of milk/ cream added to coffee can improve compliance for some people.
+So in our program, we allow milk/ cream in coffee, but no sweeteners or sugar.